Miss Sacco Mrs DeLuca-Smith

 As part of our curriculum we participate in Physical Education, from basic motor skills to dance.
 A big skill in Early Years in preparing for PE is getting changed and looking after our school clothes.
 You can imagine 26 young children all getting changed at once can be a challenge.
 Please work on the skills of taking their school clothes off, looking after them and getting into their PE kits.
 This is also a critical part of their own development and learning.
 This term PE will be on a Monday and a Thursday.

-In Early Years we have an experienced Early Year teacher, Mrs Fordham, who covers my half day of PPA (Planning, Preparation and Assessment) time.
-For the first half term Mrs Fordham will be teaching in the classroom on Monday afternoon and for the second half term Mrs Fordham will be teaching on Monday mornings.
-Mrs Fordham and I communicate regularly about the children’s needs and learning.
-She loves teaching in Early Years and looks forward to meeting you all.
+In Early Years we have an experienced Early Year Higher Level Teaching Assistant, Mrs DeLuca-Smith, who covers my half day of PPA (Planning, Preparation and Assessment) time.
+For the Autumn term Mrs DeLuca-Smith will be teaching in the classroom on Wednesday afternoons.
+Mrs DeLuca-Smith and I communicate regularly about the children’s needs and learning.
+She loves teaching in Early Years!
+To support the children Ms Gladman will be joining the class on Wednesday and Friday afternoons.

 In Early Years we gather together to enjoy our morning snack.
 We take this time to sing, chat to our friends and share any exciting learning that has occurred.
 It is important your child has a healthy snack to enjoy.
 We do also have free seasonal school snack that changes daily.
 If you have also signed up to have milk your child will receive this in our morning snack time.

 As a gift from the Parents of English Martyrs you should have received your own school book bag.
 In this book bag all your child will need is their snack, water bottle and school books.
 Once your child has settled at school they will begin to bring home coloured books to share and enjoy with you.
-There are reading certificates to earn for the number of times your child has read so don’t forget to use the tick sheet to mark this off.
+There are reading certificates to earn for the number of times your child has read so don’t forget to use the tick sheet to mark this off and let me know when you reach a certificate.
 We encourage reading to be a fun and enjoyable experience and recommend reading with your child preferably daily, or as frequently as you possibly can.
 If you are unsure on how best to read with your child then watch the handy videos in the phonic section or ask the Early Years team for some support.
 Your child’s books will be changed weekly.

 Show and Tell